ddelabru/informatic/README.rst

 following dependencies installed first:

 * Python 3
+* Qt 5 (included with some binary distributions of PyQt5)
 * PyQt5
 * PyQt5.Qsci (the Qscintilla plugin for PyQt5, often included with PyQt5
   binaries)